 The marketing and outreach efforts have resulted in corridor-wide support from stakeholders for Intercity Passenger Rail.
-Many corridor stakeholders and stakeholder groups have submitted grant application support letters and have attended SJJPA Board of Directors meetings to support planning efforts for Morning Express Service and future service expansion.
+Many corridor stakeholders and stakeholder groups have submitted grant application support letters and have attended SJJPA Board of Directors meetings to support the current service and future service expansion.
 In addition, many stakeholder groups have taken group trips on the San Joaquins to experience the service and promote its use on social media.
 Stakeholder individuals that utilize the service are continuing to participate in SJJPA's 'Look Who's Riding' social media campaign, which shares photos and testimonials from corridor stakeholders.